Quite often clients ask are Consent Orders legally binding?

 Having said that however, the fact of having court Orders that are legally binding in place does, typically, result in both parties complying with them, as neither party usually wants to be taken to court to have an Order enforced against them.
 Also, Consent Orders arise from an agreement being reached between the parties, and so because they’ve actually agreed to the Orders being put into place, they’re usually quite happy to comply with them.

 But in essence, the Order has the same effect, and is just as legally binding, whether made by Consent or made pursuant to a contested court hearing.
 The only difference is that you didn’t have to attend court or go through a contested hearing to get a Consent Order as the court makes the Orders in Chambers, not in open court.

 When it comes to consent orders family law professionals at Kate Austin have got you covered.
-They offer fixed price the consent orders to ensure you aren’t caught out by high, unexpected fees.
+We offer fixed price the consent orders to ensure you aren’t caught out by high, unexpected fees.
 Get on online instant Quote here.
 There’s no reason to put off getting the process started for your consent order with the Kate Austin team.
-They can help you get consent orders Family Court are likely to approve.
-Yes, there are the experts in consent orders family law seekers have been looking for.
+They guarantee you will get consent orders approved.

 So, get in touch with Kate Austin Family Law today for a fixed fee service.